Tom Clancy's Rainbow Six Extraction: Development

 The game was revealed during E3 2019 as Tom Clancy's Rainbow Six Quarantine and was set to be released in 2020 for PlayStation 4, Windows, and Xbox One.
 The game was delayed in October 2019 alongside two other Ubisoft titles to fiscal year 2020-2021 in order to give the team more time.
 It was then delayed again to fiscal year 2021-2022 due to development challenges during the COVID-19 pandemic.
 Also during the pandemic, Ubisoft reportedly dropped the Quarantine name due to its association with the pandemic, using the internal codename Parasite until they announced the new title as Extraction in June 2021.
 In July, it was delayed once more to January 2022.
 An email invitation for a Technical Test went out to “selected” participants on November 2, 2021, with the test itself taking place from November 5–7.
-The game was released on January 20, 2022 for PlayStation 4, PlayStation 5, Luna, Stadia, Windows, Xbox One and Xbox Series X and Series S with cross-platform play supported.
+The game was released on January 20, 2022 for PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One and Xbox Series X and Series S with cross-platform play supported.
 Ubisoft also lowered the launch price of Extraction, and introduced free co-op passes for players.
 Ubisoft also revealed on January 5, 2022 that Extraction would launch day one on Xbox Game Pass for Console, Cloud, and PC users.

+According to an official Ubisoft Support employee, development on the game has been paused indefinitely since around Q4 2022.